will62794/will62794.github.io/_posts/2026-01-20-bespoke-compilation.md

 The average outdegree of the complete state graph is 1 (minimum is 0, the maximum 9 and the 95th percentile is 4).
 Finished in 00s at (2026-01-20 21:42:36)
 ```
 which feels a strong extra sanity check that the C++ model is doing the right thing.
-Even generating the exactly correct number of reachable states would be hard to cheat, and the generated Python [validation script](https://github.com/will62794/model-compiler/blob/81be9fb8c91e87cb354c4982e0ea915c0c59ef4f/TwoPhase/saved_outputs/validate.py) should also ensure that the generated JSON state spaces match exactly between both TLC and the C++ version.
+Even generating the exactly correct number of distinct, reachable states would be hard to cheat, and the generated Python [validation script](https://github.com/will62794/model-compiler/blob/81be9fb8c91e87cb354c4982e0ea915c0c59ef4f/TwoPhase/saved_outputs/validate.py) should also ensure that the generated JSON state spaces match exactly between both TLC and the C++ version.

 As a few extra sanity "spot checks", we can also run a few manual queries on the JSON outputs from TLC and the C++ version.
 As an example, one of the generated JSON states from TLC looks like the following:
 ```json